Readers and Writers

 std.io.Reader

-provide standard ways of making use of IO. std.ArrayList(u8) has a writer
+provide standard ways of making use of IO. std.ArrayList(u8)

 method which gives us a writer.
 Let’s use it.